SpencerDuncan8/Crossfit_Workout_App/README.md

 ### For Users
 1. Visit the app and start using it immediately (no signup required)
+2. Browse the **Template Library** to find a program that fits your goals and equipment.
-2. Create programs, plan workouts, and track your progress locally
+3. Load a program, plan workouts, and track your progress locally.
-3. When ready for cross-device sync, upgrade to Premium
+4. When ready for cross-device sync and unlimited programs, upgrade to Premium.
-4. Your local data automatically transfers to the cloud
+5. Your local data automatically transfers to the cloud.

 ### For Developers
 1. Clone the repository